The Patriot (wrestler): Global Wrestling Federation (1991–1992)

 Wilkes then went on to the Global Wrestling Federation as a fan favorite and became "The Patriot", where he was crowned the first GWF Television Champion in a tournament in 1991.
 Soon afterwards, the Patriot feuded with Al Perez over the GWF North American Heavyweight Championship, which he won initially on August 10, but the victory was disputed.
 He won the title again in a rematch against Perez two weeks later.
 In September 1991, a man calling himself the Dark Patriot appeared in the GWF.
 For several months, he taunted the Patriot and claimed that he was the Patriot's dark side.
 On January 31, 1992, the Dark Patriot faced the Patriot in a title match.
 The Patriot lost the title and left the GWF.

+South Atlantic Pro Wrestling (1991–1992)

+Wilkes as the Patriot worked in the North Carolina–based promotion South Atlantic Pro Wrestling.

 World Wrestling Federation (1991–1992)

 Wrestling as The Trooper, Wilkes received a tryout match at a WWF Superstars taping in Rockford, Illinois on May 6, 1991, when he defeated WT Jones.
 The following day in Green Bay, Wisconsin at a Wrestling Challenge taping Wilkes defeated Tom Stone.
 He returned on November 12, 1991, in a dark match at a Wrestling Challenge taping in Springfield, Massachusetts.
 Wrestling this time as The Patriot, Wilkes defeated Brooklyn Brawler.
 He would then appear in five matches in March 1992, wrestling as either Del Wilkes or The Patriot and facing Rick Martel, Kato (Paul Diamond), and Repo Man.